 I used to have an awesome job.
 I loved it so much that I became too comfortable.
 So I made myself quit.
 That made me figure out how to be a full-time musician.

 In 2010, I felt addicted to America.
 It was my comfort zone.
 I loved it too much.
 I couldn’t imagine living anywhere else.
 So I made myself quit.
 I haven’t lived there since 2010, and probably never will again.

 People often ask if I miss any of it.
 Any regrets?
 Not at all.

 I still love everything I quit.
 But not as much as I love all this room for change.

 If you think this sounds horrible, congratulations!
 I’m thankful for people like you.
-I’m glad AC/DC has been playing the exact same music for 43 years, without quitting.
+I’m glad AC/DC has been playing the exact same music for over 40 years, without quitting.
 But that would be Hell for me.